Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Euphorbiaceae >>> Acalypha californica

 RANGE: Infrequent near Organ Pipe National Monument in Arizona.
 Also in northern Mexico and southern California.
 Habitat is partially shady, well watered canyons.

 SUB-SHRUB: Mostly herbaceous stems are ½ to 1 meter or more tall and are reddish in color.
-Base of plant is woody.
+Lower portions of the plant are woody.

-LEAVES: Alternate leaves are light green and have rounded teeth (crenulate).
+LEAVES: Alternate hairy to glandular leaves are light or dark green and have rounded teeth on the margins (crenulate).
 The leaves may also have a reddish cast especially during the winter season.

 FRUIT: Distinctly three-valved capsules.

-FLOWERS: Male flowers are numerous in a catkin-like spike directly above the one to three female flowers.
-The female flowers set inside a green, cup-like brackt and have conspicuous, long, branching stigmas visible in the illustration.
+FLOWERS: The minute male flowers are numerous in a catkin-like spike directly above the one to three female flowers.
+The female flowers are set inside a green, cup-like brackt and have long, conspicuous, red, branching stigmas.
+See close-up view at left.

 UNARMED